modular-component/website/case-studies/using-internationalization.md

 This simple stage simply calls the `useTranslation` hook with the default namespace, and returns the `t` function.
 It then stores it in the `locale` field in the arguments map.

-This allows us to easily used localized strings in our other stages, such as the render stage:
+This allows us to easily use localized strings in our other stages, such as the render stage:

 ```tsx
 const AppTitle = ModularComponent()